 FACE-TO-FACE is a program started in 1994 by the Educational and Research Foundation for the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).
 The FACE-TO-FACE program offers facial plastic and reconstructive surgery to domestic violence survivors to repair injuries on the face, head, and neck.

-To apply for medical assistance, please download the application here.
+To apply for the Cosmetic & Reconstructive Support Program (CRS™), please complete the online application here.